Scientist Snapshot | Mark Muldowney, Head of Technology and Innovation

 Why should a customer choose to work with Sterling when seeking innovative technologies?

 When looking for a service partner, particularly in a complex technological area, customers should demand the highest standards of transparency, collaboration, and true scientific partnership.
 In addition to providing strong communication throughout the duration of every project, we enable our customers to visit our sites and see their projects in motion at any time.
 In addition, we have been safely handing hazardous chemistry at Sterling for more than 50 years.
-When working with new technologies, this expertise enables us to ensure that all necessary hazard evaluation and risk mitigation steps have been taken, and that we observe relevant safety precautions at all times.
+When working with new technologies, this expertise enables us to ensure that all necessary hazard evaluation and risk mitigation steps have been taken, and that we always observe relevant safety precautions.
 Finally, the academic institutions with whom we partner are some of the most capable in the world.
-When a customer partners with us, they tap into all of that expertise.
+When a customer partners with us, they tap into all that expertise.